wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 API Gateway acts as the entry point for an API request.
 It secures, protects, manages, and scales API calls.

 ## API Lifecycle
 API lifecycle comprises of the stages an API goes through from creation to retirement.
 API lifecycle is independent of its backend service.
-The lifecycle states are `Created`, `Prototyped`, `Published`, `Deprecated`, `Blocked` and `Retired`.
+The lifecycle states are `Created`, `Prototyped`, `Published`, `Deprecated`, `Blocked`, and `Retired`.